-For example, if they find that a particular nutrient helps with eczema, they believe that this nutrient is beneficial to all people suffering from eczema.
+If they find that a particular nutrient or food helps with eczema, they believe that this nutrient or food is beneficial for everyone suffering from eczema.

-But, when they witness individual cases of people not getting any positive, therapeutic effects from that nutrient, they believe that something else is to blame.
+But, when they witness individual cases of people not getting any positive, therapeutic effects from that nutrient or food or diet, they believe that something else is to blame.

-Even though most humans overlook the fact that most health-enthusiasts overlook that health is a multifactorial “entity”, they also tend to discard a nutritional approach as useless, if its effects are not consistent from person to person.
+Aside from the fact that most health-enthusiasts overlook that health is a multifactorial ‘entity’, they also discard a nutritional approach as useless, if its positive effects are not consistent from person to person.

 Due to their lack of knowledge on the basics of human physiology and metabolism, they experience frustration and desperation when a food or a diet doesn’t showcase a predictable, positive pattern or clinical performance.

-In essence, the scenario is the same every time: A new, unconventional diet or remedy suddenly appears and looks extremely promising for a period of time, but ultimately fails to deliver for a big portion of the population, starting slowly to lose its popularity.
+The scenario is the same every time: A new, unconventional diet or remedy suddenly appears and looks extremely promising for a period of time, but ultimately fails to deliver for a big portion of the population, starting slowly to lose its popularity.

-As a result, more and more people lose their interest and faith in the diet, and many times, in nutritional science overall.
+As a result, more and more people lose their interest and faith in that diet, and many times, in nutritional science overall.

-That biochemical deviation from person to person which determines what diet is ideal for a particular individual may be referred to as biochemical individuality.
+That biochemical deviation from person to person which determines what diet is ideal for a particular individual may be referred to as “biochemical individuality.”

 Most Health Experts Support a Standardized Approach to Nutrition

 Most integrative healthcare professionals, authoritative figures and best-selling authors dismiss the reality of metabolic individuality.

 99% of them hold that everyone should be on the same, “perfect” diet, which might be anywhere from vegan to low or zero carb- usually the diet that they have found to work best for them.

 Most nutrition books also list “cookie-cutter” or “one-size-fits-all” solutions for various kinds of chronic health disorders.

 They typically suggest the use of particular vitamins, minerals, and trace elements with some books also including lists of certain foods and herbs.

 Yet, the information they offer is always “nutrient specific”, not “patient-specific”.